LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 The second thing is your task.

-**Parallelize the Main-Loop!** Either with threads, or with workers.
-In principle, you can also use MPI for that.
-This requires but quite more code changes compared with the others.
+**Parallelize the Main-Loop!** Either with threads, or with master/workers, or with MPI.
+The both latter both require but quite more code changes compared with threads.

 ## Ray-Tracing
 The program is as follows.